BoPann/bo-cyber-logbook/sinkhole/README.md

 # sinkhole

 Hi there!
-This is my study note on **DNS sinkholing**, created for my _Security in Computing_ presentation at Seattle University, taught by Professor Zhiju Yang.
+This is my study note on **DNS sinkholing**, created for my _Security in Computing_ presentation at Seattle University, taught by Professor Zhiju Yang [About Him](https://zhiju.me/).

 In this repo, you’ll find: